-- (2) If an infringement of the collision regulations is caused by the wilful default of the master or owner of a ship, he commits an offence and is liable on summary conviction to a fine not exceeding level 5 on the standard scale. - (3) Subsections (1) and (2) apply to the owners and pilots of seaplanes on the surface of water as they apply to the owners and masters of ships. - 147.
-The collision regulations shall be observed by all foreign ships and seaplanes within Cayman Islands waters, and in any case before a court in the Islands concerning a breach of the collision regulations arising within Cayman Islands waters, foreign ships and seaplanes shall be treated as if they were Cayman Islands ships and seaplanes registered in the Islands.
+- 146. (1) All owners and masters of Cayman Islands ships shall obey the collision regulations and shall not carry or exhibit any other lights or use any fog signals other than such as are prescribed by those regulations. - (2) If an infringement of the collision regulations is caused by the wilful default of the master or owner of a ship, that person commits an offence and is liable on summary conviction to a fine not exceeding level 5 on the standard scale. - (3) Subsections (1) and (2) apply to the owners and pilots of seaplanes on the surface of water as they apply to the owners and masters of ships.